Codaisseur/cooking-with-objects/README.md

 - go into the directory
 - initialize a new git repository

-## As a guest.
-I want to be greeted by the waiter when I enter the pizerria.
+## [01] As a guest.
+I want to be greeted by the waiter when I enter the pizzeria.
 So that I feel like I am welcome.

 Tasks:
 1. create a waiter